AllaShtokal/Megaventory/README.md

 java.alla.shtokal.config :

-- WebClientConfig:  to configure WebClient, which will help sending requests to external API: https://api.megaventory.com/v2017a
+- WebClientConfig:  to configure WebClient, which will help to send requests to external API: https://api.megaventory.com/v2017a

 java.alla.shtokal.controler. mv :